Gijs Cremer Eindhoven

 After retirement, Michiel advised on business-ICT related matters in developing countries.
 He is Secretary of the Board of the Netherlands-Israel Chamber of Commerce.

 Pieter Hoogendoorn (1951) studied Electronics, Mathematics and Computer Science at the Technical University of Delft.
 He graduated in 1979.
-After his studies he has worked i.a. for IBM and ACI Worldwide.
-He is a senior consultant and project manager in the fields of business development, software and services, and systems integration.
-His business areas include Finance, Telecom and the Public sector.
+After his studies he has worked i.a. for IBM and ACI Worldwide as senior consultant and project manager.
+His expertise includes biometrics IDentification, payment systems and System Integration in Finance, Telecom and the Public sector.

 From 2000-2010 he has worked as project manager i.a. in Hong Kong, Singapore, Saudi Arabia and the UAE.